 With practically any shot type this straight shooter will fly where you point it.
 Add a little hyzer on it and watch it subtly will have a drift or turn it over nicely with an RHBH anhyzer and watch it sail to the right.

-A lot of pro go with Star plastic for that extra grip, but Champion is also great.
+A lot of advanced players go with Star plastic for that extra grip, but Champion is also great.

 Good For: low fades, straight shots, beginner to advanced friendly